microsoft/TemplateStudio/readme.md

 ## Getting Started
 Please read the [Getting Started with the Windows Template Studio](docs/getting-started.md) page for more detailed information about using the Windows Template Studio.

+To start working with the latest version of this code, check [Getting Started for Developers](docs/getting-started-developers.md)

+To start using the Windows Template Studio extension, check [Getting Started with the Extension](docs/getting-started-extension.md)

+To start authoring templates, check [Understanding the Templates](docs/templates.md)

 ## Features

 ### Supported Application Types